Self-sabotage affecting your grades?

 — Mark Twain

 Mark Twain teaches a good lesson: Students can get so caught up making good grades that they forget to learn.
 Also, students sabotage themselves by practicing bad study techniques that further hinder their actually learning.
-Many of you know things you should and should not do before a test, but this will be a good reminder.
+Many of you know things you should and should not do before a test, but this will be a good reminder of good and bad test prep.

 - Pull all-nighters.
 Do this and you often won’t remember what you were studying—and may be unable to concentrate the next day.
 Plan so that you will never have to pull an all-nighter.